Eonloop/homelab/README.md

 # Homelab
-This repository is for my IaC Files for my Homelab
+This repository is for my defining my homelab project.
+Eventually I'll give it a cool name, but for now the generic "Homelab" title will have to do.

+### What you'll find here

-Packer is utilized for my Golden Image, Terraform is utilized for provisioning VMs in my Proxmox Cluster.
+- IaC Files for provisioning architecture in my homelab
+- Network Diagram
+- Hardware Descriptions
+- Architectural Descisions/Write-Ups
+- Pretty Pictures of my Homelabs Progress
+- My plans for the future of my lab